 CLPs are required to renew their position every five years, and they have to go through a test.
 CLP certification can lead to IBCLC.

-These professionals are qualified for situations such as counseling needs, latching issues, milk supply, and other complicated things like medically challenged, low birth weight, and so on.
+These professionals are qualified for situations such as counseling needs, latching issues, milk supply, and other complicated things like being medically challenged, low birth weight, and so on.